bisonbet/open-health/README.md

 - 📊 **Centralized Health Data Input:** Easily consolidate all your health data in one place.
 - 🛠️ **Smart Parsing:** Automatically parses your health data and generates structured data files.
-- 🤝 **Contextual Conversations:** Use the structured data as context for personalized interactions with GPT-powered AI.
+- 🤝 **Contextual Conversations:** Use the structured data as context for personalized interactions with powerful AI.

 </details>